ShaheenHossain/eagle-12.1/doc/_extensions/autojsdoc/README.rst

-If it were possible to generate JSDoc annotations from our relatively well-defined code structures, it was obviously possible to extract documentary information directly from it, hence this Eagle ERP-specific package/extension trying to do exactly that.
+If it were possible to generate JSDoc annotations from our relatively well-defined code structures, it was obviously possible to extract documentary information directly from it, hence this Eagle-specific package/extension trying to do exactly that.

 This package should eventually provide: